 The biggest push back I get for my “follow the money” advice is that such places are just so damn expensive.
-It is absurd that the median rent in San Francisco is now around $4,000 a month.
-But the only reason why rent is $4,000 a month is because incomes are high enough to afford such levels!
-If there weren’t, rent would fall.
+It is absurd that the median rent in San Francisco is still around $4,400 a month in 2023.
+But the only reason why rent is $4,400 a month is because incomes are high enough to afford such levels!
+If there weren’t, rent would be cheaper.

 The market is efficient.
 Capital is fluid.
 Everything is rational.
 Only an idiot with an online business would NOT try and geo-arbitrage his way to a lower cost area of the world.
 Oh wait, that’s me.